fpw/yamas/README.md

 syntax highlighter requires knowledge about the abstract syntax tree (AST) of the program, something that the existing assemblers don't even have since they're traditional two-pass assemblers that directly emit output symbols while still parsing the input.
-Yamas is built more like a compiler than an assembler: it creates an AST using a parser and a lexer that is then passed to the actual assembler with the possibility to access the artifacte created in between.
+Yamas is built more like a compiler than an assembler: it creates an AST using a parser and a lexer that is then passed to the actual assembler with the possibility to access the artifacts created in between.
 This enables tools like code editors to access the AST to query defined symbols, expanded macros and the like.

 ### Which pseudo symbols are supported?